Gram Parsons: Personal life

-In 1971, Parsons married Gretchen Burrell (nee Gretchen Lisl Berrill) at his stepfather's New Orleans estate.
+In 1971, Parsons married Gretchen Burrell (née Gretchen Lisl Berrill) at his stepfather's New Orleans estate.

 Parsons and Burrell went to England, where they visited their friend Ric Grech.
 With the help of Grech and his friend Hank Wangford, Parsons stopped using heroin.

 In the summer of 1973, Parsons' Topanga Canyon home burned to the ground, the result of a stray cigarette.
 Nearly all of his possessions were destroyed with the exception of a guitar and a prized Jaguar.
 The fire proved to be the last straw in the relationship between Burrell and Parsons, who moved into a spare room in Kaufman's house.
 Parsons rekindled his relationship with Margaret Fisher, a high school sweetheart from Waycross.

 Parsons had one child, born to Nancy Ross in 1967, Polly Parsons.

 Death

 Gram Parsons died from a drug and alcohol overdose on September 19, 1973.
+He was 26 years old.

 In the late 1960s, Parsons began to vacation at Joshua Tree National Monument in southeastern California, where he used psychedelics and said he experienced UFO sightings.
-After splitting from Burrell, Parsons often spent his weekends there, with Margaret Fisher and Phil Kaufman.
+After splitting from Burrell, Parsons often spent his weekends there with Margaret Fisher and Phil Kaufman.
 Scheduled to resume touring in October 1973, Parsons decided to go on another recuperative excursion on September 17.
 Accompanying him were Fisher, his assistant Michael Martin, and Martin's girlfriend Dale McElroy.

 On both nights of their stay, Parsons retreated to the desert, consuming large amounts of alcohol and barbiturates, while the rest of the group visited bars in nearby Yucca Valley.
 On September 18, Martin drove back to Los Angeles to resupply the group with marijuana.
 That night, Parsons challenged Fisher and McElroy to drink with him; Fisher did not drink and McElroy was recovering from illness.
 Parsons said that he would drink for the three of them and drank six double tequilas.
 The three then went to the Joshua Tree Inn, where Parsons purchased morphine from an unknown woman; after being injected by her in Room No. 1, he overdosed.
 Fisher gave Parsons an ice cube suppository, and then a cold shower and moved him to Room No. 8.
 She put him to bed and went out to buy coffee in the hope of reviving him, leaving McElroy to stand guard.
 As his breathing became irregular and then ceased, McElroy attempted resuscitation.
 After all attempts failed, they called an ambulance.
 Parsons was declared dead on arrival at Yucca Valley Hospital at 12:15 a.m. on September 19, 1973.
 The official cause of death was an overdose of morphine and alcohol.
 Kaufman drove Fisher and McElroy back to Los Angeles and then dispersed the rest of Parsons' drugs in the desert.